Niceto Alcalá-Zamora: Second Republic

 In 1933, he dissolved the Cortes (parliament), which cost Alcalá-Zamora critical support on the part of the left.
 The subsequent elections of November 1933 gave victory to the right to which Alcalá-Zamora was very hostile, with constant institutional confrontations throughout its term in office.
 The party with the highest number of votes was the Confederación Española de Derechas Autónomas (CEDA), but it did not have enough seats to govern on its own.
 Alcalá-Zamora refused to appoint the CEDA leader José María Gil-Robles as prime minister and instead appointed Alejandro Lerroux, who then cooperated with the CEDA.
-In October 1934, Gil-Robles obtained two ministerial portfolios for CEDA; the following March, he acquired three more but at first stopped short of trying to obtain the office of Prime Minister.
+In October 1934, Gil-Robles obtained two ministerial portfolios for CEDA; the following March, he acquired three more but at first stopped short of trying to obtain the office of prime minister.
 In the end, he decided to try for that post.
 Alcala-Zamora dissolved the Cortes on 7 January 1936, specifically to avoid that outcome.

 The dissolution triggered new elections to the Cortes.
 The left-wing Popular Front won a narrow majority.
 The Left majority in the new Cortes then applied a constitutional loophole to oust Alcala-Zamora.
 The Constitution allowed the Cortes to remove the president from office after two early dissolutions, and while the first (1933) dissolution had been partially justified because of the fulfillment of the constitutional mission of the first legislature, the second one had been a simple bid to trigger early elections.
 Deeming such action "unjustified", the newly elected Cortes dismissed the President on 7 April 1936 and elected Manuel Azaña to the position.
 Azaña was detested by the right, and Zamora's removal was a watershed moment since many Spaniards gave up on parliamentary politics.

+Problems with Azaña

+Relations with the government were volatile.
+When Azaña presented the Law of Congregations and the Law of the Court of Constitutional Guarantess, which completed the Republican Constitution of 1931, for ratification, Alcalá-Zamora resisted signing both laws as much as possible, but did not dare to veto them.
+The opposition accused Alcalá-Zamora of delay.

+Later, during a government reshuffle, differences resurfaced, and Azaña resigned with his cabinet.
+After several failed consultations, Alcalá-Zamora reappointed Azaña as Prime Minister a move that disappointed the Conservatives.